jacderida/automated_music_utils/README.md

 Installation and Setup
 ======================
+For the time being, this setup is only for Linux.

 Eventually, the installation process will be with pip, i.e.:
 ```
 pip install amu
 ```

+The configuration file for AMU is located at ~/.amu_config.
+This will provide sensible default values for the third party components, but you can edit to suit.

+However, this doesn't cover installation and configuration of the third party components.

 CD Ripper
 ---------